JackLot/twitter-movie-sentiment/README.md

 ## Classification with MetaMind

-We'll start off by building a text classifier with the MetaMind API trained on a dataset of Rotten Tomatoes movie reviews.

 MetaMind is a new API service that allows users to get up and running quickly with text classification and ML.
 MetaMind has its own Twitter Sentiment classifier pre-built, but for this project we created our own classifer by feeding the MetaMind classification model builder formatted training data from the Kaggle Rotten Tomatoes dataset.

+### Building the classification model

+We'll start off by building a text classifier with the MetaMind API trained on a dataset of Rotten Tomatoes movie reviews.

 From [classification/build_classifier_mm.py](classification/build_classifier_mm.py)
 ```python